-The activity allows a self-certification in lieu of a re-inspection when an initial inspection fails, and there are 10 or less different types of non-life-threatening deficiencies.
-Photos and invoices are required and must be submitted within 30 days of the failed inspection report.
+The activity allows a housing provider to submit a self-certification in lieu of a re-inspection when an initial inspection fails, and there are 10 or less different types of non-life-threatening deficiencies.
+Photos and invoices are required as proof of correcting the deficiency and must be submitted within 30 days of the failed inspection report.
 A self-certification of completion is executed by the participant and the housing provider prior to executing a Housing Assistance Payment (HAP) contract.